Skip to main content

 Attribute connectors link the Policy Decision Point (PDP) to external Policy Information Points (PIPs).
 They enable the PDP to dynamically retrieve external information, such as a user's role based on their identity, by calling your business services at runtime.
 Retrieved attribute values can also be cached for improved performance.

-An attribute connector consists of two files:
+An attribute connector consists of one file:

 • a deployment descriptor